 How Secure is Ellipal Wallet?

 Ellipal is 100% secure owing to its complete isolation from any computer, unlike other competing hardware wallets.
 Since the hardware wallet has no “outer world” connection, it cannot be compromised remotely.
 In fact, with Ellipal, there are several ways that can help users protect their devices.
 Like, there is a provision for both pattern lock screen and password protection for the users’ account.
 Therefore, even if any user fails the lock screen 10 times or forgets his password, they need to restore their wallet from the seed phrase, which calls for added protection.
 The device supports the 12 seed phrases or anything following the BIP39 standard.
 Ellipal also supports private keys import that some hardware wallets don’t even allow.
+Although, find more details on crypto wallet to know about it in detail and tips to explore it like a pro.

 Unique Features of Ellipal